Cybersecurity Awareness ChecklistIT Resource

-October is National Cyber Security Awareness Month.
+October is National Cybersecurity Awareness Month.
 If nothing else, it’s a great time to review your business’ security, protection, and backup plans.
-If you’re not sure where to begin, we’ve created this cyber security awareness checklist so you can make sure you’re protected.
+If you’re not sure where to begin, we’ve created this cyber security awareness checklist so you can be sure you’re protected.

 1. Is your login/screen locked down?
 Workstations and mobile devices should be set to automatically lock the screen once they’ve been idle for a certain amount of time.
 This added protection keeps unwanted eyes off your device.

 2. Is your OS up to date?
 Whether you’re an Apple or Windows person, the operating system should be set to run updates automatically, this is especially important for server operating systems where patches and updates need to be reviewed and completed regularly.
 And don’t forget about the operating systems on smartphones, tablets, and other mobile devices.

 3. Do you have a strong password policy?
 Network settings should require employees to change their passwords regularly, and reusing old passwords should not be allowed.
 Also encourage employees to use a different password for each device/application.

 4. Do you run antivirus updates, or utilize anti-virus, anti-malware and DNS filters?
 Anti-malware programs should be set to check for updates frequently, automatically scan the device on a regular schedule, and scan anything that gets inserted into the machine (thumb drives, external hard drives, etc).
 To take things a step further, workstations should be set up to report the antivirus updates to a centralized server that can push updates out automatically, whenever necessary.

 5. Do you dispose of all data and equipment properly?
 All physical files that contain personal or confidential information should be shredded.
 Workstations and mobile devices must be properly wiped, reformatted, and recycled to minimize the risk of data being recovered.